 However, and as I noticed in the past (article in Portuguese), it’s also important to look at stats.
 But more important than that, it is to ask for opinions (thank you all who gave me any kind of feedback).

-Totalizing 52 published articles, written in 2 languages, I published more than the double comparing to 2014.
+Totalizing 52 published articles in 2015, written in 2 languages, I published more than the double comparing to 2014.
 Looking at this stats is quite rewarding, realizing that goals were overachieved.
-Regarding views, I had a non-defined goal of having more views per month than last December, which was achieved as well!
-In another words, an excelente year 🙂
+Regarding views in 2015, I had a non-defined goal of having more views per month than last December, which was achieved as well!
+In another words, 2015 was an excelente year.

 Right now I am managing my social networks in two very different ways, in real time and/or with automatization.
 As one would expect, the social networks where I invest more time are the ones that bring more visitors to the blog, the other ones don’t send me much traffic and I only keep them for a few other reasons, or some I just gave up.
 Everything explained in detail below.